-Developing a methodical skill matrix is fundamental for the sustainable training and development for employees.
+Developing a methodical employee training matrix is fundamental for sustainable training and development for employees.
 First, it provides a good overview of the available assets.
-Second, it helps identify skill gaps, and third, it’s a baseline, against which the employee development plan of expertise can be drawn.
+Second, it helps identify skill gaps, and third, it’s a baseline, against which the employee development plan of expertise can be drawn making talent management effective.

-L&D department will have a second-hand benefit of your HR team using skills matrix.
-Having a database with a current state and spread of the skills, including the skill gaps, the development experts will be able to design a tailor-made learning plan addressing the particular need of the team.
+L&D departments and supervisors will have a second-hand benefit from your HR team using the cross training matrix.
+Having a database with the current state and spread of the skills, including the skill gaps, the development experts will be able to design a tailor-made learning plan addressing the particular need of the team based on their performance review.
 Having a complex, contextualized, and analyzed assessment of the level of expertise, as well as requirements for the upcoming projects and business goals, they will be able to devise the most effective tools and materials.
 Well-designed and dedicated teaching materials are crucial for the fulfillment of the company’s business goals but more importantly, the answer to the needs of the employees and benefits their work experience.
 Such an approach improves general satisfaction and employee retention rate.
 Incorporating a skills matrix is therefore highly advantageous for any and every company for whom employee skill development stands high on the priority list.

 Creating a useful competency matrix starts with creating a detailed database.
 First, a list of required skills needs to be assembled and later categorized.
 For example, under the category of “communication,” we could list “training”, “presenting”, “negotiation”, etc. When all categories of skills are listed down, they should be matched with the roles, positions, or projects they are required for.
 For example, “negotiation” could be linked to the position of the account manager.
 It is generally advised to refer to the most experienced team leaders and specialists to let them help create a list of crucial skills for the position or the project.
 SMEs are a good option as well.
 The skills can also be categorized for different levels of competency, from beginner to expert.
 Later, categorized skills should be arranged in a well-designed chart (even in Excel) with a system of coding the level of skill.
 Then, based on the information from team leaders or directly from employees, the level of expertise of each employee should be assessed, saved, and coded into the chart.